Satvik0007/Satvik0007.github.io/README.md

 #  My First Few Web Development Experiments

 ###  Context
-This repository contains the very first lines of HTML and CSS I ever wrote.
+This repository contains the very first lines of HTML,CSS and JS  I ever wrote.

-While these pages are rudimentary and simplistic compared to my current skill set, I have chosen to keep this repository public as a **"Time Capsule."** It serves as a benchmark to demonstrate my growth as a developer.
+While these pages are rudimentary and simplistic compared to my current skill set, I have chosen to keep this repository public as a **Time Capsule** It serves as a benchmark to demonstrate my growth as a developer.

 ###  What I Learned Here
 At the time of creating this, I was learning the absolute basics: